 Formed by heavy volcanic activity, and then sculpted by glaciers and carved by rivers the San Juan Mountains are truly a unique and special range.
 Tucked in the Southwest corner of Colorado, they rise high and rugged from the desert to the West.
 Full of minerals, the colorful peaks boast a rich history in mining and exploration.
-What once were mining towns have now turned into recreational mountain towns, full of character and historical charm.
-Old mining roads provide access into the mountains for various activities and travel.

 The hut is located high a top Ophir Pass, the OPUS offers access to some the best and backcountry skiing in the U.S. With low angle glades below and open slopes above.
 Venture a little further into Paradise Basin to sample some of the best chute skiing around.